tnagler/website/content/authors/tnagler/_index.md

 algorithms, package them in [user-friendly software](software), and collaborate with domain experts to solve problems in diverse scientific areas.

-I am passionate teacher and was elected
+I am passionate about teaching and was elected
 [Teacher of the Year 2020](https://www.universiteitleiden.nl/science-talents-and-discoveries/teacher-of-the-year-award/thomas-nagler) by the Faculty of Science.